GilbertWalker/Countdown-Timer/README.md

 The HTML & CSS components should not be changed.

 Download the assets.zip file for the starter files for this project from the downloads section of the page.

+#### Each Menber Takes Up a Button and Work on it
+Guys we may have to decide and divied the buttons and each memebr works on one button

+### NAMES OF MEMBERS
+1. Gilbert Ofori-Boye
+2.
+3.
+4.
+5.